-Post-larval shrimps are epibenthic and hence, remain above the bottom sediments inearthen grow-out ponds where most of the organic matter and nutrients accumulate.
+Post-larval shrimps are epibenthic and hence, remain above the bottom sediments in earthen grow-out ponds where most of the organic matter and nutrients accumulate.
 The sedimented material is attributed to the use of fertilizers, high feed inputs, and the growth and turnover of the plankton community that eventually settles on the bottom sediments in earthen ponds as organic matter.
 The high accumulation of organic matter in bottom sediments leads to the depletion of dissolved oxygen due to increased microbial decomposition and aquatic respiration, which compromise the production.
-In general, a high portion of the nutrients from shrimp production is drained with the effluents to natural estuarine and mangrove environments (Pereira et al., 2013; Ottinger et al., 2016; Hatje et al., 2016; Ribeiro et al., 2016).
+In general, a high portion of the nutrients from shrimp production is drained with the effluents to natural estuarine and mangrove environments (Pereira et al., 2013; Ottinger et al., 2016; Ribeiro et al., 2016).

-The expansion of shrimp mariculture near coastal areas has led to environmental problems such as the increased use of natural fisheries resources as a source for high quality protein and the consequent rise in organic material and nutrient loads into littoral aquatic environments (Boyd and Tucker, 2014).
-Commercial feed in shrimp mariculture accounts for the majority of nutrient inputs in ponds, and has higher potential impacts on soil quality when compared to other aquaculture activities since the feed settles directly on pond bottoms (Páez-Osuna and Ruiz-Fernández, 2005; Boyd and Tucker, 2014).
-In 2015, global shrimp mariculture was responsible for the highest consumption of fishmeal when compared to all other major aquaculture activities (Tacon et al., 2011; Hasan, 2017).
-Therefore, the development of modern shrimp farming must focus on the use of highly digestible feeds with adequate levels of protein and alternate protein sources as a strategy to improve environmental conditions, which may lead to less water exchange, decreased costs for pumping, and a reduction in the proliferation of pathogens (Azevedo-Santos et al., 2011, Castillo-Soriano et al., 2013; Silva et al., 2013; Brito et al., 2014; David et al., 2015; Henry-Silva et al., 2015).
+The expansion of shrimp mariculture near coastal areas has led to environmental problems such as the increased use of natural fisheries and the rise in organic material and nutrient loads into littoral aquatic environments (Boyd and Tucker, 2014).
+Commercial feed in shrimp mariculture accounts for the majority of nutrient inputs in ponds and has high potential to alter soil quality when compared to other aquaculture activities since the feed settles directly on pond bottoms (Páez-Osuna and Ruiz-Fernández, 2005; Boyd and Tucker, 2014).
 Only a few recent studies have focused on alternative feed sources and the conversion of commercial feed into shrimp biomass as a strategy to reduce organic matter and nutrient loads that contribute to the eutrophication of aquatic environments (Chen et al., 2012; Brito et al., 2016; Oestreich et al., 2016).
 Thus, the present study evaluated the sedimentation rates of nutrients and particulate material from the aquaculture of marine shrimp (L. vannamei) in an estuarine region of the Brazilian semi-arid northeast, carried out with different stocking densities and management strategies (use of fertilizers and probiotics and with single-phase and biphasic stocking).

-106 2.
-Materials and Methods
+2. Materials and methods